-You can make yourself happier and nurture your relationship with another person by writing a thank-you letter expressing your enjoyment and appreciation of that person’s impact on your life.
+You can make yourself happier and nurture your relationship with another person by writing a thank-you letter.
+Express your enjoyment and appreciation of that person’s impact on your life.
 Send it, or better yet, deliver and read it in person if possible.
 Make a habit of sending at least one gratitude letter a month.
 Once in a while, write one to yourself.

 - Thank someone mentally

 No time to write?
-It may help just to think about someone who has done something nice for you, and mentally thank the individual.
+It may help just to think about someone who has done something nice for you.
+Mentally thank the individual.

 - Keep a gratitude journal